joelypoley/simple_regression/README.md

  * Converting data into `tfrecord` format.
  * Training on google cloud.
- * Saving the model and performing inference in the browser.
+ * Saving the model and performing inference in the browser using `tensorflowjs`.